RDCEP/psims/README.md

 Prerequisites
 =============
-You need these packages to run pSIMs:
+You need these packages to run pSIMS:

 Package                  | Location                                       | Type
 -------                  | --------                                       | ----